anxkhn/azure-ai-900-exam-prep/questions.md

 What are two tasks that can be performed by using computer vision?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1. Predict stock prices.
+A.  Predict stock prices.
-2. Detect brands in an image.
+B.  Detect brands in an image.
-3. Detect the color scheme in an image
+C.  Detect the color scheme in an image
-4. Translate text between languages.
+D.  Translate text between languages.
-5. Extract key phrases.
+E.  Extract key phrases.

 **Answer(s):** B,C